fedenunez/creative-theme-jekyll/bli-guides/bli-quick-setup-guide.md

 ## Controlling products with your voice

 Most of the functionalities you can control with the _BeoLiving App_ can also be controlled with your voice if you have an Amazon Alexa (or if you have it in your phone).
 For instance, you could ask Alexa to "Turn on Deezer on the M5".
-To be able to do so, a linking process must be done first: please refer to [_BeoLiving Intelligence Link to Third Party Cloud Service Guide_](bli-link-third-party-service.md).
+To be able to do so, a linking process must be done first: please refer to [BeoLiving Intelligence Link to Third Party Cloud Service Guide](bli-link-third-party-service.md).
 A complete list of the available commands can be found in the Alexa skill for the _BeoLiving Intelligence_.

 ## Integrating the BeoLiving Intelligence with other services

 _BeoLiving Intelligence_ supports IFTTT, enabling the integration of it with different services.
-For example, you could configure it to changie the source of a TV by sending an email, and many other combinations.
-A linking process very similar to the one for Alexa has to be made first, please refer to _[BeoLiving Intelligence Link to Third Party Cloud Service Guide](bli-link-third-party-service.md)_.
+For example, you could configure it to change the source of a TV by sending an email, and many other combinations.
+A linking process very similar to the one for Alexa has to be made first, please refer to [BeoLiving Intelligence Link to Third Party Cloud Service Guide](bli-link-third-party-service.md).
 A complete list of the available combinations can be found in the IFTTT page.

 ## Advanced usage

+Continue with [BeoLiving Intelligence Advanced User Guide](bli-advanced-user-guide.md) to learn web interface configuration in _BASIC_ mode.
-_BeoLiving Intelligence_ has a lot more functionalities than the described in this guide, please refer to [_BeoLiving Intelligence Advanced User Guide_](bli-advanced-user-guide.md) to know all the _BeoLiving Intelligence_ has to offer.
-In that guide, you can also find how to upgrade to _PRO_, which will add even more functionalities to it and enhance your experience.
+Also, you will find how to upgrade to _PRO_ mode, which will add even more functionalities to it and enhance your experience.

 Enjoy your smart home experience with _BeoLiving Intelligence_!